Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 Introduction to sessions
 =============================

 A session is a contract between the user and the Qiskit Runtime service that ensures that a collection of jobs can be grouped and jointly prioritized by the quantum computer’s job scheduler.
-This eliminates artificial delays caused by other users’ jobs running on your same quantum device during the session time.
+This eliminates artificial delays caused by other users’ jobs running on the same quantum device during the session time.

 .. image:: images/session-overview.png